librenms/librenms/doc/Extensions/NFSen.md

 Below are the default settings used with nfdump for stats.

 For more defaulted information on that, please see nfdump(1).
-Also check a path to the nfdump.
-Script is using by default path `/usr/bin/nfdump`, but in some instalation nfdump can be located in `usr/bin/local/bin/nfdump`.
-If is this your case, than just add `$config['nfdump'] = '/usr/local/bin/nfdump';`
+The default location for nfdump is `/usr/bin/nfdump`.
+If nfdump is located elsewhere, set it with
+`$config['nfdump'] = '/usr/local/bin/nfdump';` for example.

 ```php
 $config['nfsen_last_max'] = 153600;